James IV: Diplomacy and war

-James was granted the title Protector and Defender of the Christian Faith in 1507 by Pope Julius II, and in April 1507 at Holyrood Abbey he received the Blessed sword and hat.
-In 1508 James IV made plans to go on pilgrimage to Jerusalem, after a journey to Venice, before sailing from there to Jaffa in a Venetian ship.
+James was granted the title Protector and Defender of the Christian Faith in 1507 by Pope Julius II, and in April 1507 at Holyrood Abbey, he received the Blessed sword and hat.
+In 1508, James IV made plans to go on pilgrimage to Jerusalem, after a journey to Venice, before sailing from there to Jaffa in a Venetian ship.
 James's uncle, King John of Denmark, protested against his projected pilgrimage to Jerusalem in a letter written to the Archbishop of Glasgow in July 1507, remarking that the Scottish king should think first of his young wife and his country.
 Archbishop Blackadder left Scotland in February 1508 to set out on pilgrimage to the Holy Land, probably as a reconnaissance for the king's pilgrimage.
 Blackadder's death on 28 July 1508, presumably from an infectious illness, on board a ship from Venice to Jaffa appears to have convinced James IV of the inadvisability of sailing to Jerusalem.

-In 1507–1508, Louis XII of France was endeavouring to have James renew the Franco-Scottish alliance, and James wrote to Louis raising the idea of a joint Franco-Scottish crusade to the Holy Land.
+In 1507–1508, Louis XII of France endeavoured to have James renew the Franco-Scottish alliance, and James wrote to Louis raising the idea of a joint Franco-Scottish crusade to the Holy Land.
 James's maintenance of Scotland's traditional good relations with France occasionally created diplomatic problems with England.
 In April 1508, Thomas Wolsey was sent to Scotland to discuss Henry VII's concerns over rumours that James would renew the Auld Alliance with France.
 Wolsey found "there was never a man worse welcome into Scotland than I. ...
 They keep their matters so secret here that the wives in the market know every cause of my coming."
 Wolsey was unable to persuade James to abandon the Auld Alliance, but Anglo-Scottish relations nonetheless remained stable until the death of Henry VII in 1509.

 Relations between Scotland and England deteriorated with the accession of Henry VIII of England in April 1509.
 Unlike his father, Henry had no interest in appeasing James because his focus was on France.
 Henry VIII also believed that whatever the implications of the Treaty of Perpetual Peace, the King of Scotland owed him obedience.
 At the core of the increasing hostility between James and Henry was James IV's position in relation to the English throne.
-From his accession in 1509 until the birth of his daughter Mary in 1516 — apart from the short life of his son Henry, Duke of Cornwall in 1511 — Henry was childless and had no recognised heir.
+From his accession in 1509 until the birth of his daughter Mary in 1516 — apart from the short life of his son Henry, Duke of Cornwall, in 1511 — Henry was childless and had no recognised heir.
 Through his wife Margaret, James IV was an heir to the English throne.
 When Margaret gave birth to a son in October 1509, the baby was christened Arthur, not after Margaret and Henry's elder brother, but to advertise the Scottish claim to the Arthurian legend and as a British name for a potential British king.
-Then on 10 April 1512, Margaret gave birth to another boy, to be called James.
+Then, on 10 April 1512, Margaret gave birth to another boy, to be called James.
 This boy, the future James V, was still alive and well a year later, while his uncle continued to remain childless.